laravolt/auth/README.md

     'redirect'     => [
         // Where to redirect after successfully login 'after_login'          => '/',

         // Where to redirect after successfully register 'after_register'       => '/',

         // Where to redirect after successfully reset password 'after_reset_password' => '/',
     ],

+    // Whether to auto load migrations or not.
+    // If set to false, then you must publish the migration files first before running the migrate command 'migrations' => false,
 ];
 ```